 I need to take an upper division research seminar to complete my major requirements.
 When should I take it?

 History 9: Historical Investigations, Methods and Skills is now required for all transfer students who matriculated in Summer 2020 and on.
 This lower division research course is meant to prepare you for the required upper division research seminar, and should ideally be taken first.
 History 9 is currently offered in every quarter except for summer, and fills up extremely fast.
 The history department highly recommends enrolling in (or waitlisting) this course during your first pass time to ensure a spot.
+This course is the only major-restricted class in the history department, so only History and History of Public Policy and Law majors will be able to enroll in it during the first pass time.
 The history department also highly recommends not taking the upper division research seminar during your first quarter at UCSB.